 By high school, I landed my first gig writing a column for a local newspaper that focused on social justice issues.
 It was called Kirschner’s Korner.
 I continued the tradition in college and began branching out into animal rights after attending the 1990 March for Animals in D.C.

 I focus almost exclusively on animal agriculture because that’s where the most suffering and killing exists in the world.
 I also occasionally dabble in satire that most people wind up believing no matter how outlandish.

-I’m happiest burying myself in the kitchen and cooking, hugging animals, not eating animals, recognizing and supporting people doing good deeds, watching animals in the wild, bringing joy to people’s lives, and bucking cultural norms.
+I’m happiest spending time with the people I love, cooking whole foods in the kitchen, hugging animals, not eating animals, recognizing and supporting people doing good deeds, studying different approaches to solving a problem, interviewing experts in a field, watching animals in the wild, bringing joy to people’s lives, and bucking cultural norms.